 - trustees and regents

-- campus and public college and university foundation CEOs
+- campus and public college and university foundation presidents, chancellors, and CEOs

 - board professional staff members

-- senior-level administrators (vice presidents for finance, development, student services, academic affairs; enrollment management and institutional research professionals; and chief legal counsel)
+- senior-level administrators (vice presidents for finance, advancement, student services, academic affairs, and enrollment management; institutional research professionals; and chief legal counsels)

-AGB has more than 1,250 member institutions--colleges and universities of all types (independent and public, four-year and two-year, and general and specialized) plus public college and university foundation boards.
+AGB has nearly 1,300 member boards that serve 1,900 member institutions--colleges and universities of all types (independent and public, four-year and two-year, and general and specialized) plus public college and university foundation boards.

 AGB advances the practice of citizen trusteeship and helps ensure the quality and success of our nation's colleges and universities.
 To do so, AGB delivers programs and services that